pmanasvi5/business-data-analyst-portfolio-manasvi-panchagnula/project-management/pm-02-vt-pump/README.md

 ## Interactive Website

-The standalone VT PUMP website has been reconstructed and its 19 videos have been converted and tested for browser playback.
-A permanent shareable deployment link will be placed here after hosting is completed.
+The standalone VT PUMP website is published and its 19 videos have been converted and tested for browser playback.
+[Open the live interactive website](https://manasvi-vt-bridge-program.pmanasvi5.chatgpt.site).

 ## Key Findings